Here Is Everything You Need to Know About Blow Molding

 - Injection Stretch Blow Molding (ISBM)

 Modern blow molding is a largely automated process, allowing for the production of thousands of parts in a short time period.
-The process of blow molding has the following steps:
+The process includes the following steps:

 - Plastic pellets are fed into the machine via a hopper or screw depending on the machine.

-- The plastic then melts and is shaped into a parison, which looks like a tube with a hole at one end.
+- Plastic melts and then gets shaped into a parison, which looks like a tube with a hole at one end.

 - Compressed air inflates the parison.